 • Camp Cucamonga (1990)

 Now, like most summer camp movies, it follows kids dealing with adversity, bullying and social acceptance but here with heavy doses of Friday the 13th.
 The main character Angela (played by Felissa Rose in her film debut) is dealing with childhood trauma from her past: the death of her father and sibling from a boating accident.
 This incident has made her shy, almost mute and awkward, even more awkward than usual for a teen.
-Angela often stares blankly into space, or, much to their annoyance, her fellow campers.
-At Camp Arawak she is an outsider, along with her cousin, who staunchly defends her from the taunts of bullies and the sexual advances of creeps.
+Angela often stares blankly into space, or, much to their annoyance, at her fellow campers.
+Set at Camp Arawak, she is an outsider, along with her cousin, who staunchly defends her from the taunts of bullies and the sexual advances of creeps.